ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/thesis.md

 ## Ethical Implications

-This document requires that you discuss the ethical implications of your work -- no matter how benign you consider the outcome of your project.
-As several major studies of ethical issues in computer science assert: _no project is completely value-neutral_.

-To assist you in elaborating on these issues, the following areas are topics you might consider addressing.
-You do not need to address all of them.

-* Information Privacy
-* Information Accuracy (e.g. can contain reliability)
-* Potential Misuse (e.g. computer crime, unintended consequences)
-* Second- or Third-Party Risk (e.g. safety)
-* Data Collection Issues (e.g. issues inherent in collecting data)
-* Algorithmic or Data Bias
-* Potential Power Difference / Social Imbalance / Issues in Equity

-In addition, reflect on ways that the above harms can be or are mitigated by your work

 As this paper relies heavily on the collection and analysis of movie data, streaming data, and the structure of the rating data, this section will outline the ethical implications that arose during the construction of this project.
 All of the data that is collected were from third party sources -- Opus Data, IMDB, Kaggle, and Statista.
 As the data was collected independently from the researchers of this paper, then the garnering of data does not have an immediate affect towards the ethical implications of the data.

 However, with the contents of this data, therein lies ethical complications with the subjects being analyzed in the data.
 The actors, the directors, and the movie itself can be ethically violated with the results given by the data.
 Additionally, the groups of people that were analyzed for the rating structure can also be considered in regard to the ethics of this research, as they are being used as the basis for the analysis of the personalized component for movies.
 The people that leave reviews and/or contribute to the box office sales of the movies can also be noted, as they have an indirect impact on the success of movies.
 These three different subgroups of people are to be considered when dealing with the ethical implications of this paper.